security-force-monitor/sfm-proxy/docs/organizations.md

 `/organizations/:id/chart?` returns the organization's parents and children to render in a chart.
 Parameters:

 * `at`: **Required.** ISO 8601 format `YYYY-MM-DD`.
+* `tolerance`: floating point between 0 and 1 representing how much to simplify returned geometries

 ```json
 {